Ozzie-code-alt/progen-refresh/mdBlogs/creativepassion.md

   </h2>

   <p className="text-[#FFFFFF] text-[15px] sm:text-[28px] pb-5 sm:pb-10">
-In response to the limited opportunities, Benj co-founded Deuce, a small brand studio, Deuce Brand Studio.
+In response to the limited opportunities, Benj co-founded a small brand studio, Deuce Brand Studio.
 Starting with just one laptop and an external hard drive in a makeshift office, they provided branding services for local brands and personalities.
 <br/>
 <br/>
 Benj and his co-founder actively self-studied and enrolled in various courses and workshops to improve their skills.
 They seized every opportunity to survive, from lecturing students on parliamentary debate and resumé making to judging pageants and photography contests.